-- Watershed Planning, Institutionalization, and Implementation; - 2.
+- 1. Watershed Planning, Institutionalization, and Implementation; - 2.
 Public Education and Participation; - 3.
 Ordinances, Zoning, and Development Standards; - 4.
 Good Housekeeping and Pollution Prevention; - 5.
 Stormwater Best Management Practices: Non-Construction Related Soil Erosion and Sediment Control; - 6.
 Stormwater Best Management Practices: Other Pollutant Load Reducing Controls; - 7.
 Natural Features and Resources Management; and - 8.
 Recreation Promotion and Enhancement.

 In order to meet the goals and objectives of the plan, the Subwatershed Advisory Group (SWAG) developed a reasonable schedule that is based on numerous factors including: water quality improvement potential, cost, and projected implementation time.
-This general schedule is presented in Figure 8-1 on an 'action category' basis (the actual implementation schedule may vary by entity).
-The markers in the timeline (\spadesuit) denote implementation milestones (note that not all actions have milestones associated with them).
+This general schedule is presented in Figure 8-1 on an 'action category' basis.
+The markers in the timeline ( $\blacklozenge$ ) denote implementation milestones (note that not all actions have milestones associated with them)..
 These milestones are introduced in Figure 8-2.
 Details for each milestone are discussed further in Chapter 9.